 Hire a Part-Time Nanny

-If juggling work and looking after the kids just isn't an option, a part-time nanny could work out perfectly instead.
-Nannies are brilliant because they come straight to your house, so you don’t have to worry about dropping the children off anywhere.
-They can entertain, feed, play with and help the children with any homework until you've finished with work for the day.
+If juggling work and looking after the kids just isn’t an option, a part-time nanny could be the answer.
+Part-time nannies are brilliant because they come straight to your house, so you don’t have to worry about dropping the children off anywhere.
+They can entertain, feed, play with and help the children with any homework until you’ve finished with work for the day.
 The best thing of all though?
-They’ll form a unique bond with your children.
-You’ll know they’re always in safe hands and having plenty of fun over the summer holidays, whether you need them for 10 hours a week or 40.
-There’s a good chance that once schools return, your nanny will be able to help with after school pick ups if needed too, so a nanny can be more than just a short-term fix.
-Unlike childminders, a nanny will have one-to-one care for your children, so they’re not mixing with other families, keeping your children in safe hands in a time when it’s more important than ever.
+They’ll form a special bond with your children.
+You’ll know they’re in safe hands and having plenty of fun over the summer holidays (needed more now, than ever before!).
+Whether you need them for 4 hours a week or 40, we’re here to help find your match.
+They’re the ultimate summer childcare.

 At Koru Kids, we offer a competitive nanny service for families across London, without any upfront fees.

-Koru Kids has lots of nannies available for summer roles in your area
+We have nannies available for the summer in your area

-Like nannies, au pairs are a fantastic option too.
-Although, it looks like there aren’t as many available this year.
-Au pairs will look after your children during the day, and they also live with you, so your childcare comes with loads of flexibility and very little worry.
-Unfortunately, during this COVID-19 pandemic, lots of au pairs have gone back home to be with their own families.
+Like nannies, au pairs are a fantastic option too, although it appears that there aren’t as many available this year, as opposed to previous years (pre-covid).
+Au pairs will look after your children during the day, and they also live with you, so your summer childcare comes with loads of flexibility and very little worry.
+Unfortunately, due to the pandemic – and Brexit – lots of au pairs have gone home to be with their own families.
 If you love the idea of an au pair but are finding it difficult to find one, a student nanny could be a great alternative instead.

 We have lots of vetted and trained student nannies, local and ready to work for both short and long-term roles, check us out here.